 Crunches, sit-ups, and planks – there are an endless number of exercises claiming to flatten the stomach.
 But the reality is, there is no workout to tighten loose skin.
 For these cases, we need a little extra help.

 Sometimes the skin stretches so much that it can no longer “bounce back” to a contoured shape.
 A tummy tuck can help get rid of excess skin in the abdomen that no amount of exercise can fix.
-By removing the excess skin and tightening the abdominal wall, Dr. Brown gives patients the flatter, toned, beautiful stomach.
-Feel free to contact one of the offices of Dr. Brown in La Jolla, Coronado, and Del MAr to see if you are a qualified candidate.
+By removing the excess skin and tightening the abdominal wall, Dr. Brown gives patients a flatter, toned, beautiful stomach*.
+Feel free to contact one of the offices of Dr. Brown in La Jolla, Coronado, and Del Mar to see if you are a qualified candidate.

 - 1 About Tummy Tucks